 First off, you should know that the documents we will be discussing in this article are not mandatory.
-However, that being said, you would be crazy as a founder/entrepreneur of a start-up not to strongly consider having these documents when you start up (or in the early years).
+However, that being said, you would be crazy as a founder of a start-up not to strongly consider having these documents when you start your company (or in the early years).

 Our platform has been around for a while now (launched in July 2015), and we have shared a lot of useful (at least in our opinion) legal content for Nigerians, especially for start-ups and small business owners.

 Since we launched, we have gained a few insights, number one being that no one likes to hire lawyers or get involved in legal stuff, they only do it when they have to!
 Lawyers are an expense which if can be avoided, will be avoided.
 This is because, for start-ups, cash is tight.

 Every founder in Nigeria knows that they need to incorporate a company or register a business name for their start-up, all start-ups know that they need to register with the tax authorities, and in some cases register with the Special Control Unit Against Money Laundering.
 If you don’t know this then you should read our articles about registering a business name or a limited liability company in Nigeria, and how to register for tax.

 Once a start-up crosses those mandatory registration hurdles, they distance themselves from the law (and lawyers), they feel the lawyers have played their part now.
 If you are one of those entrepreneurs, then you should finish reading this article, and hopefully you will be a bit wiser.

 There are certain documents which aid the process of growth of your start-up, and this article discusses a few of them.